ffquintella/docker-rundeck/README.md

 Rundeck is a jobseduler with interdependeces and a nice GUI (http://rundeck.org)

 ### Version
+* Version: `2.7.1.4` - Latest: Added the RUNDECK_URL parameter
-* Version: `2.7.1.3` - Latest: Fixes on the docker image & puppet base image upgrade
+* Version: `2.7.1.3` - Fixes on the docker image & puppet base image upgrade
 * Version: `2.7.1.2` - Auto repopulation of /etc/rundeck in the case you want to mount it
 * Version: `2.7.1.1` - First version